Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Serving/README.md

 Running the [Flask_Serving.py](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Serving/Flask_Serving.py) script will start an application, which loads a previously trained and saved model and provides a RESTful API at `localhost:8000`, using the [flask](http://flask.pocoo.org/) microframework.

 ## Loading the model
-To specify, which model you want to load and serve, pass the script argument `--model` with a value of either: `t_ffnn` , `t_cnn` , `e_ffnn` , `e_cnn` , `k_ffnn` or `k_cnn`.
+To specify, which model you want to load and serve, pass the script argument `--model` with a value of either: `t_ffnn`, `t_cnn`, `e_ffnn`, `e_cnn`, `k_ffnn` or `k_cnn`.
 This input will be evaluated by the `getImportDir(model)` function, which will determine from which directory to load the `SavedModel`.

 Loading one of the saved models happens in the `load_model(model)` function, which takes the value of the script argument as parameter.
 What this function does is nothing but reloading the previously exported `SavedModel` from the file system and storing it into the configuration of the flask application, so that the model can be accessed later.
-The actual reloading can be done in this one line of code:
+The actual reloading can be done in these few lines of code:
 ```python
     sess = tf.Session()
     import_dir = getImportDir(model)